digumx/pvs-assignment-2-git/answers.md

 All lemmas and theorems have been proved and the proofs saved to the associated `.prf` file under PVS's default name `<formula_name>-1`, where `<formula-name>` reperesents the name of the theorem or lemma.

+## Problem C.1:
+### Part a:

+We firstly define a type `Candidate` with 5 possible values to represent candidates.
+Note that adding or removing candidates can be done and the proofs should still hold.
+Next, we define type `Tally` as a function from by changing this type, no other changes to the theory should be necessary, candidates to `nat` to store the tally of each candidate.
+We define `tally_plus` to add two tallies together.

+Next, we define the inductive type `VoteSequence` to store a sequence of votes.
+It has two constructors, `Null` makes an empty sequence and `Vote` adds a vote to an existing sequence.

+Now, we define some functions related to `VoteSequence` that will become useful later. `size` returns the size of a `VoteSequence` inductively. `concat` concatenates two `VoteSequence`s.

+We state the lemma `Concat_Size` to express that the size of the concatenation of two `VoteSequence`s will be the sum of their sizes.
+We prove this by inducting on the second sequence by `(induct)`, and as each case can be proved by direct rewrites, `(assert)` suffices.

+We define `tally_null` to represent the 0 `Tally` and `tally_cand(c)` to represent the `Tally` where `c: Candidate` has recieved a singel vote, and no one else has recieved a vote.
+We define functon `tally_sum` to add two tallies together, the addition is done point wise.
+The recursive function `tally_votes` calculates the tally of each candidate in a given vote sequence.

+We now define the lemma `Concat_Tally` to state that the tallies of concatenated vote sequences are the sum of the tallies of the sequences.
+To prove this, we remove quantifications via `(skosimp*)` and apply `(extensionality)` to reduce the functional equation to a simplified form.
+Then, we regeneralize with `(generalize-skolem-constants)` and start induction with `(induct)`.
+Now, for each case, a combination of `(assert)` and `(rewrite)` suffices.

+Our algorithm acts iteratively by updating a counter and a `Candidate` variable by reading one vote at a time.
+We capture this behavior by defining the recursive fucntion `majority` which takes a `VoteSequence` and inductively returns the state of the algorithm after acting on this sequence.
+We define the state of the algorithm in the datatype `State`, which is just a pair of
+`Candidate` and `nat`.
+We initially set the candidate tracker to `A`, changing this to any candidate should not invalidate any proof.

+Now, we define `majority` to take the `State` returned by `maj` and give a `Candidate`.

+### Part b:

+The correctness of the algorithm is stated by the theorem `Majority_Correct`.
+A candidate has majority if he has more than half the votes, that is, if in the vote sequence twice his tally is more than size of the sequence.
+So, given that this happens, if our algorithm is correct, it should return this candidate.
+This is what the theorem captures.

+### Part c:

+To prove `Majority_Correct`, we prove a series of lemmas and invariants.
+To do this, we must track certain extra states through
+`maj`.
+These will not affect the computation, but will help us to express invariants.
+To do this, we redefine a copy of `maj` as `maj2` with extra stases.
+The `State2` datatype represents `maj_ext`'s state, with `c2` and `n2` being copies of `c` and `n`. `vz` tracks the subsequence of the vote sequence since the last time 0 was encountered to to the current vote, including the vote before which the counter was 0 for the last time, and `vr` tracks the rest of the vote sequence upto that point.
+We capture this inductively by adding the last vote `vz` and keeping `vr` the same if the last vote did not make the counter 0, else we make `vz` `Null` and concatenate all it's contents along with the last vote to `vr`.

+The first thing we prove is the lemma `Maj_Maj2_Equiv` which states that the candidate and counter tracked by `maj` and `maj2` are the same at all times.
+We prove this by first initiating induction using `(induct)`.
+For the two base cases generated, we rewrite with `(assert)` to complete the proof.
+For the inductive case, using `(skosimp*)` to remove quantifications and implications, we use `(smash)` to automatically case split, rewrite and complete the proof.

+Next, we prove the lemma `Maj2_Concat`, which states that the two `VoteSequence`s being tracked in the extended state when concatenated gives the original `VoteSequence`.
+We do this by `(induct v)`, and the base case is handled by rewriting with `(assert)`.
+For the inductive case, we use `(skosimp*)` to remove quantifications and implications.
+Then, we must case split based on if the counter becomes 0, and in each case rewriting with the definitions of `maj2` and `concat` suffices.
+As the case split is apparent from the `IF` in the definition of `maj2`, it is automatically handled by `(smash)`, and `(smash)` completes the proof.

+Our proof strategy is to emulate the proof submitted in Assignment 1, and we see that in that proof in one case, we talk about the stretch of latestmost votes where a single candidate was being tracked and argue that this candidate must have recieved the majority for this stretch.
+This stretch, in our case, is `vz`, and to argue the majority, we prove our first invariant `Maj2_Inv1`, which states that for all `v: VoteSequence`, the tracked candidate holds majority in `vz`.

+#### Proof of Maj2_Inv1:

+Now we wish to prove our correctness theorem by strong induction over the size of `VoteSequence`.
+To do this, we define the lemma
+`Maj2_Inv` which says that for all natural number `N`, and for all `v: VoteSequence` of size at most `N`, and for all `c: Candidate`, if `c` holds a majority in `v`, we must have that `c2(maj2(v)) = c`.
+Then, proving this formula by induction on `N` is essencially performing strong induction on the size of